LiTingyu1997/mindaudio/README.md

 ###

-MindAudio provides a series of commonly used audio data processing apis, which can be easily invoked for data analysis and feature extraction.
+MindSpore AUDIO provides a series of commonly used audio data processing apis, which can be easily invoked for data analysis and feature extraction.

 ```python
 >>> import mindaudio.data.io as io